 Step 1 - Check Minimum Requirements and check Outlook and Office Updates are installed

-- Always make sure you are using Microsoft 365 (refer to Prerequisites for using FYI in your Practice).
+- Always make sure you are using the correct version of Microsoft 365.

 Step 2 - Check your User Status in FYI

 The first step is to check your Status in FYI to make sure there are no known issues with your environment.